monsurah-jim/DATA_ANALYST_PORTFOLIO/README.md

 In addition to my critical thinking,problem solving abilities and technical skills, i am able to approach data analysis with strategic mindset, and to identify key issues and opportunities in the data.

+Here is the link to my power bi projects

 ##https://www.novypro.com/profile_projects/monsurahjimoh